zeek/zeek-docs/frameworks/broker.rst

 ========================================================================

-Starting with Zeek 3.2, it is possible to "bind" a Zeek table to a backing broker store.
-Changes to the zeek table are sent to the broker store.
-Similarly, changes of the broker store are applied to the Zeek table.
+Starting with Zeek 3.2, it is possible to "bind" a Zeek table to a backing Broker store.
+Changes to the Zeek table are sent to the Broker store.
+Similarly, changes of the Broker store are applied to the Zeek table.

 .. note::